10 Greatest Megalithic Sites In Ireland You Must Visit Now

 Passage tombs are burial chambers covered by earth and stones.
 The tombs have a passage leading to the central chamber, hence the name!

-Dolmens are structures consisting of two or more upright stones supporting a horizontal stone slab or capstone.
+Dolmens are ancient structures consisting of two or more upright stones supporting a horizontal stone slab or capstone.
 They were often used as tombs or burial chambers and are found in various parts of the world, including Europe, Asia, and Africa.

 Dolmen de Menga